Ministerial Arrangements Regulations

 Potential impacts on Canadians, including businesses

-The proposed regulations are expected to clarify how Indigenous jurisdictions may be engaged in matters such as involvement in assessments, monitoring, compliance and enforcement, as part of the Government of Canada’s efforts to advance reconciliation with Indigenous Peoples.
+The proposed regulations are expected to clarify how Indigenous jurisdictions’ involvement may be enhanced in assessments, monitoring, compliance and enforcement, as part of the Government of Canada’s efforts to advance reconciliation with Indigenous Peoples.

 This regulatory initiative is in the early stages of development.
-Early engagement is currently anticipated to begin in Fall 2020, if appropriate given the circumstances relating to COVID-19.
+Formal early engagement activities are anticipated to begin in 2021, if appropriate given the circumstances relating to COVID-19.

 Information on when consultation opportunities will occur will appear on Natural Resources Canada’s Public Consultation Opportunities webpage and the Canada Energy Regulator's Consultation and Engagement webpage.